 PAC Studio Limited is a collaborative architectural and environmental design practice founded in 2007 by Graham Petrie and Peter Crowley.
-The directors have worked together since 2000, originally with Bucholz McEvoy Architects on several award-winning projects, including the Elmpark Urban Quarter in Dublin.
+The directors have worked together since 2000, originally with Bucholz McEvoy Architects on projects including the Elmpark Urban Quarter, Dublin 4.

-The work of our practice is underpinned by good briefing – listening to and understanding our clients’ requirements and constraints.
-Through developing a shared vision with our clients, we seek and develop design opportunities that add value for our clients, building users and wider society.
-Through our integrated and collaborative approach to sustainable design, we deliver upon – and exceed – expectations.
+Our approach is underpinned by good briefing; listening to and understanding our clients’ requirements and constraints from the outset of every project.
+Through developing a shared vision we seek to develop design opportunities that add value for our clients, building users and wider society.
+Through our integrated and collaborative approach to sustainable design, we deliver upon – and aim to exceed – expectations.

 This dialogue extends to the design teams, contractors and craftspeople we work with, particularly in developing innovative architectural responses and environmental strategies to the brief.
-Our clear development and presentation of the design ideas includes making physical models at a range of scales, in support of sketches, drawings and BIM modelling.
-This ensures clear communication of design at every stage.
+Our clear development and presentation of the design ideas includes making physical models at a range of scales, in support of sketches, drawings and BIM modelling – all to ensure clear communication of design at every stage.

 Our design process and studio approach ensures that each project can develop as a unique and specific design solution, always seeking to surprise and add value for our client without compromise on programme, quality or economy.
-Designing beautifully simple solutions to seemingly complex problems or situations is what we do best.
+Designing beautifully simple solutions to seemingly complex problems or situations is what we are about.

 Architecture and Environments